 Initial development was carried out by the UK SMR Consortium, a collaboration of Assystem, Atkins, BAM Nuttall, Jacobs, Laing O’Rourke, NNL, the Nuclear AMRC, Rolls-Royce and TWI.
 The 18-month first phase was backed by an initial £18 million match-funding investment from the government’s Industrial Strategy Challenge Fund, and ended in early 2021.

 The Nuclear AMRC demonstrated how a range of advanced manufacturing techniques can reduce capital costs and production time.
 The centre’s work focused on key manufacturing technologies which could be deployed in SMR factories across the UK.

-The consortium aims to have its first power station in operation around 2030, with Rolls-Royce SMR technology starting the UK generic design assessment (GDA) in April 2022.
+Rolls-Royce SMR aims to have its first power station in operation around 2030, with its reactor entering the UK generic design assessment (GDA) in April 2022.
 It entered the second phase in April 2023, and is now inviting comments and questions.

 Other SMR developers